Avaiga/taipy-doc/docs/manuals/gui/binding.md

 and the double of *x* will be displayed on your page.

 !!! note "Arbitrary expressions"
-    You can create complex expressions such as `|{x} and {y}|` to concatenate two variable values, or whatever your imagination and application requirements are.
+    You can create complex expressions such as `|{x} and {y}|` (using the Markdown syntax) to concatenate two variable values, or whatever your imagination and application requirements are.

 !!! note "Formatting"
     F-string formatting is also available in property value expressions: